DhruvDua1105/PostCommentService/README.md

 - **EJS**: Embedded JavaScript templates for rendering views.
 - **dotenv**: Module for loading environment variables from a `.env` file.
 - **nodemon**: Module for automatically rerunning the server when any change gets detected

+## Why MongoDB is used?

+- To decide on an appropriate way to store posts and comments, MongoDB seemed an excellent choice due to its flexibility, scalability, and document-oriented data model.
+- MongoDB is a NoSQL database that stores data in JSON-like documents, making it well-suited for storing nested data structures such as posts and comments.

 ## Getting Started